Score-based structure learning from data with missing values

 ## Warning in check.data(x, allow.levels = TRUE, allow.missing = TRUE,

-## not observed in the data.
+## levels that are not observed in the data.

 > dag